Skip to content

 The new server should be on another disk.
 It could be a folder setup-ed with Smartdrive from Dropbox, Box or GoogleDrive.
 Or if you are working in a network, it can be a location on the network.

-Smart Drives
+Careful with Smart Drives

 If you don't have one yet, just create an empty folder again.
 And after that, open the pathEnv.mel file with a text editor, and change the path after default@ to be your server path.
 Important: even in Windows, do not use \ for separating the folders, it all has to be /.